groue/CombineTraits/README.md

 - **Compiler-checked single publishers** are publishers that conform to the `SinglePublisher` protocol.
 This is the case of `Just` and `Fail`, for example.
 Some publishers conditionally conform to `SinglePublisher`, such as `Publishers.Map`, when the upstream publisher is a single publisher.

-    When you define a publisher type that publishes exactly one element, or an error, you can turn it into a single publisher with an extension:
+    When you define a publisher type that publishes exactly one value, or an error, you can turn it into a single publisher with an extension:

     ```swift
     struct MySinglePublisher: Publisher { ... }
     extension MySinglePublisher: SinglePublisher { }
     ```

-- **Runtime-checked single publishers** are publishers that conform to the `SinglePublisher` protocol by checking, at runtime, that an upstream publisher publishes exactly one element, or an error.
+- **Runtime-checked single publishers** are publishers that conform to the `SinglePublisher` protocol by checking, at runtime, that an upstream publisher publishes exactly one value, or an error.

     You build a checked single publisher with one of those methods:

-    - `Publisher.checkSingle()` returns a single publisher that fails with a `SingleError` if the upstream publisher does not publish exactly one element, or an error.
+    - `Publisher.checkSingle()` returns a single publisher that fails with a `SingleError` if the upstream publisher does not publish exactly one value, or an error.

-    - `Publisher.assertSingle()` returns a single publisher that raises a fatal error if the upstream publisher does not publish exactly one element, or an error.
+    - `Publisher.assertSingle()` returns a single publisher that raises a fatal error if the upstream publisher does not publish exactly one value, or an error.

         For example: